Betting Patterns and Tactics to Win in Craps

 1One of the Most Popular Craps System

-There are dozens of different systems and strategies for playing craps and one of the most popular ones is the 5 Count Method.
-It was presented by Frank Scoblete, a best-selling author who has written multiple books on craps, blackjack, and casino gambling as a whole.
-Unlike other systems that claim to change the odds of the game, this method states that it aims at giving players the advantage by doing three different things:
+There are dozens of systems and strategies for playing craps, and one of the most popular is the 5 Count Method.
+It was introduced by Frank Scoblete, a best-selling author who has written numerous books on craps, blackjack, and casino gambling as a whole.
+Unlike other systems that claim to change the odds of the game, this method claims to give players an advantage by achieving three things:

-• It eliminates half of the shooters on the table who would make the player lose money.
+• It eliminates half of the shooters at the table who would otherwise cause the player to lose money.

-• It helps players bet money when lucky shooters are having good rolls or when a “rhythmic roller” takes the dice.
+• It helps players wager when lucky shooters are enjoying good rolls or when a “rhythmic roller” takes the dice.

 • It helps players earn more comps than usual and, therefore, gain an advantage over the casino.